aws/aws-eks-best-practices/content/security/docs/iam.md

 print(sqsresponse)
 ```

+If you're migrating an application from another AWS compute service, such as EC2, to EKS with IRSA, this is a particularly important detail.
+On other compute services initializing an AWS SDK session does not call AWS STS unless you instruct it to.

 ### Alternative approaches
 While IRSA is the _preferred way_ to assign an AWS "identity" to a pod, it requires that you include recent version of the AWS SDKs in your application.
 For a complete listing of the SDKs that currently support IRSA, see [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html).
 If you have an application that you can't immediately update with a IRSA-compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam).
 Although AWS doesn't endorse or condone the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA.